 In fact, when constructing experiential retail, nothing is set in stone or guaranteed until the keys are handed over.
 If a builder can’t accept that, this type of project is not for them.

-The key attributes for a successful construction team are flexibility and agility.
+The key attributes of a successful construction team are flexibility and agility.
 Things change.
 All.
 The.
 Time.
-The contractor needs to be adapting to the decisions and new ideas in real time – while never budging on the scheduled completion date.
+The contractor must adapt to the decisions and new ideas in real-time, never budging on the scheduled completion date.

 When I wrote the original draft for this blog, WDS was getting ready to host executives from a retail client at a walkthrough for an experiential facility under construction.
 It was not our first rodeo, and we were fully expecting changes as original ideas evolved and new ideas took hold.
 Our predictions were accurate, and we embraced agility to adjust to the changes on the fly to create the retail experience that our client had envisioned.
 And re-envisioned.
 And even re-re-envisioned!